FIN392/PowerShell/xLog/xLog.md

 Import-Module -Name '.\xLog.psm1' -Force
 ```

 Then log should be initialized.
-At this stage log identification name, filename, format and timestamp format should be defined.
+At this stage the log identification name, filename, format and timestamp format are defined.

 ```PowerShell
 Initialize-xLog -LogID LOG01 -File '.\Logs\Log_TXT.txt' -Format TXT -UTC
 ```

-At the end of this document examples of each file format can be found.
+At the end of this document some examples of file formats can be found.

 Once initialized, entries can be added as required: